 '''

 int vnop_create (dp, vpp, flag, pname, mode, vinfop, crp)

 struct vnode dp;

 struct vnode vpp;

 int flag;

 char pname;

 int mode;

-caddr t vinfop;
+caddr_t vinfop;

 struct ucred crp;

 '''

-Points to the virtual node (v-node) of the parent directory. dp
+dp Points to the virtual node (v-node) of the parent directory.

-Points to the place in which the pointer to a v-node for the newly created file is returned. vpp vinfop This parameter is unused.
+vpp Points to the place in which the pointer to a v-node for the newly created file is returned.

-Specifies an integer flag word.
-The vnop\create entry point uses this parameter to open the file. flag crp Points to the cred structure.
-This structure contains data that the file system can use to validate access
+flag Specifies an integer flag word.
+The vnop\create entry point uses this parameter to open the file.

-Points to the name of the new file. pname Specifies the mode for the new file. mode
+Points to the name of the new file. pname Specifies the mode for the new file. mode vinfop This parameter is unused.